Polynesia Vegan Travel Guide: Tahiti and Moorea

 In summary, go for the fresh tropical fruits when you can.
 And specify your dietary needs: most places will be happy to accommodate.
 This is certainly no vegan paradise, but not a vegan hell, either.
 Hope this was helpful.

-Please e-mail us to share details from your veg-vacation in Polynesia.
+Please CONTACT US if you'd like to share your report from your veg-vacation in Polynesia!

 See more information on places to eat vegetarian in Tahiti & French Polynesia at: